dibyendumajumdar/ravi/readthedocs/ravi-jit-libgccjit.rst

 JIT Status of Lua/Ravi Bytecodes
 ---------------------------------
-Following is the status as of 30 June 2015.
+Following is the status as of 2 July 2015.

 +-------------------------+----------+--------------------------------------------------+
 | name                    | JITed?   | description                                      |